 I can’t tell you how embarrassing it is to be running late when your name is the Time Tamer.
 If I’m doing a talk or attending a meeting I always have a little disclaimer that while that might be my name, I am good at managing my time it doesn’t mean I’m always running on time.
 It’s a constant work in progress let me tell you!

 Most people find late people to be rude.
-We can perceive them as inconsiderate or disorganised.
+We can perceive them as inconsiderate or disorganized.
 Rest assured, those that are running late, are painfully aware and highly stressed by the disruption their lateness may be causing.
 However, here’s a little secret.
 Highly productive people will often run late because they want to achieve one more thing before they leave.
 So it is often those that hurt the most, knowing their lateness has created a sense of chaos for others.

 And then there are those that like the buzz of doing things last minute and scraping in by the skin of their teeth.